 Periodically we allow FitSW users to submit guest blog posts.
 Today’s guest blog post is by Wendy D who discusses Fitness For Seniors and what seniors should take care of when it comes to fitness and health:

-It’s never too old to get in shape.
+It’s never too old to exercise and get in shape.
 As seniors age, many fall into the mindset that they should be cutting back on their physical activity levels.
 This is a mistake and one that leads to many health risks.
 While many seniors worry about pain, weight gain, or injuring themselves, that shouldn’t hold them back from living an active lifestyle.

 Getting active is the best way to stay healthy as you enter your golden years.
 Not only is a higher activity shown to increase energy levels, but it will protect your heart and keep your weight in check.
 Your health is your most valuable asset, so don’t lose it to a sedentary lifestyle!
 Here’s what you need to focus on when it comes to your fitness as you age and how a personal trainer can help you.

 Your first step to health and fitness as you age is to create a plan for health insurance coverage.
 WIthout health insurance, you’re always one mistake away from a financial and health catastrophe.
 Whether you find insurance under the federal program Medicare, designed specifically for those 65 and older, or you opt for a private plan, make sure you’re prepared for anything.
 Learn here from overview of each of the parts which of the 4 plans is most suitable for you and how to get the best health coverage for your needs so you can make your health a priority.